 First and foremost, if a headphone is leaking audio then it’s naturally going to get attention even more so than a loudspeaker since the latter producing loud sound is just normal.
-And while most people don’t mind hearing it, there are some people who do and feel it’s something that’s distracting and has to be addressed.
+And while most people don’t mind hearing it, there are some who do and feel it’s distracting and has to be addressed.
 Sensitive to noise or not, leaking sound from your headphones is normal but it can be lessened, if not avoided completely.

-Without further ado, here are some things that you can do right away:
+Without further ado, here are some things that you can do right away.

 1. Get a closed-back headphone or an in-ear monitor

 This is the most obvious suggestion to give.
 Headphones are either closed-back or open-back and they have their own purpose.
-Open headphones are the best sounding headphones due to less resonance however they don’t isolate outside noise and they leak A LOT of audio.
+Open headphones are the best sounding headphones due to less resonance however they don’t isolate outside noise and leak A LOT of audio.
 Simply looking at the earcups easily reveals if a headphone is open or not.

 2. Seal the headphone well against your ears